 Part One: Steps to Follow At Your Current Registrar

-Login to your current domain registrar and go to the list of your domain(s).
+Login to your GoDaddy account and go to the list of your domain(s).
 Find a link or button that says ‘Manage’ or ‘Domain Settings’ or something similar.
 This is usually the place where you change any setting related to a particular domain.